DrMWeigand/ComfyUI-TTS-OAI/README.md

 # ComfyUI-TTS-OAI-API

 A custom [ComfyUI](https://github.com/comfyanonymous/ComfyUI) node for interfacing with an OpenAI‑compatible TTS API endpoint.
-This node is designed to produce audio output in either MP3 or WAV format and includes support for voice combining using comma-separated voice identifiers.
+This node is designed to produce audio output and supports voice combining by allowing you to supply comma‑separated voice identifiers (and optional weights).

-> **Note:** This project is best used in conjunction with a self-hosted TTS endpoint.
-We recommend using the [Kokoros](https://github.com/DrMWeigand/Kokoros) project, which provides an easily deployable OpenAI‑compatible TTS API.
-Follow the instructions in the Kokoros repository to set up your own endpoint.
+> **Important Note:**
+> When using the non‑official Kokoros self‑hosted TTS endpoint (see below), only the **mp3** and **wav** formats are supported.
+In contrast, the official OpenAI API may support additional formats.

 ## Features

+- **OpenAI‑Compatible TTS:**
-- **OpenAI-Compatible TTS:** Send text to a self-hosted (or remote) TTS endpoint that conforms to OpenAI’s API format.
+  Send text to either the official OpenAI endpoint or a self‑hosted alternative (such as Kokoros) that conforms to OpenAI's API format.

-- **Audio Format Options:** Currently supports only **mp3** and **wav** formats.
+- **Audio Format Options for Kokoros:**
+  If using the Kokoros endpoint, you must select **mp3** or **wav** as the output format.
+Other endpoints (like the official OpenAI API) may allow additional formats.

-- **Voice Combining:** The `voice` parameter accepts a single voice identifier or multiple identifiers (separated by commas) for voice blending.
+- **Voice Combining:**
+  The `voice` parameter accepts either a single voice identifier or multiple identifiers in a comma‑separated list (with optional weights).
+For example, using Kokoros you can specify `"af_sky,af_nicole.5"` to blend voices.
+Note that this voice‑combining feature is implemented in Kokoros and may differ when using other endpoints.

-- **Direct Audio Integration:** Returns an audio dictionary containing the waveform tensor and sample rate for seamless integration with other ComfyUI audio processing nodes.
+- **Direct Audio Integration:**
+  Returns an audio dictionary containing the waveform tensor and sample rate, ready for processing by other ComfyUI audio nodes.

 ## Requirements